 4. McCormick Bridgehouse & Chicago River Museum

 Despite its iconic location, inside the Michigan Ave. bridge, the McCormick Bridgehouse and River Museum still qualifies as one of the off the beaten path Chicago museums.
 Since the entrance is down the on Riverwalk, an untold number of passersby don’t even know it’s there.
+I often mention it to guests as we walk past during Downtown Bucket List private tours.
 The museum is dedicated to the history, ecology, and engineering of the Chicago River and its famous bridges.
 We dedicated a whole blog post to this museum a few years back, so I’ll let that do most of the talking.

 5. Polish Museum of America

 Chicago’s Polish neighborhoods are a favorite topic of Chicago Detours, so I just had to mention the Polish Museum of America.
-It’s located in the old “Polish Downtown” in West Town, which we tour on our new “Old Polonia and Wicker Park Tour with Food.”
+It’s located in the old “Polish Downtown” in West Town, which we can easily visit on custom private tours of Chicago neighborhoods.
 This off the beaten path Chicago museum has popped up twice before on the blog, so I’ll just refer you to those posts.
 Not many ethnicities can claim as large or proud a heritage as Chicago’s Poles.